Touring a Progress Residential® Home

 Rently is the smart-home access provider we use to allow you to tour our homes at your convenience.
 When opting for a self-showing, you’ll be prompted to create an account with Rently to verify your identity.
-After paying the $0.99 convenience fee, you’ll have 30 days to view up to 20 homes.
+After paying the convenience fee, you’ll be able to view our homes.

 Some homes are listed as “Coming Soon”, what does that mean?

 Certain homes on our website are identified as “Coming Soon”.
 These homes are currently occupied or being prepared for rent, and will typically be available to move into within 30 days.
 You may apply online for “Coming Soon” homes.
 Once the home is ready, a member of our Leasing team will notify you.
 You will have 24 hours from the time of our notification to visit the home and decide if you would like to rent the home.
 If you wish to move forward, your Application Coordinator will contact you to schedule your move-in and generate your lease.
 If you view the home within 24 hours and decide the home’s not for you, you can cancel, and your holding fee will be refunded.
 If we don’t hear from you within 24 hours, your application will be cancelled, and your holding fee will not be refunded.
 Click here for more on Coming Soon Homes.